ALSchwalm/transient/docs/cli/run.md

 after shutting down the VM.
 This will only copy from the first `-image` specified.
 For example `-copy-out-after path/on/host:/path/on/guest`

+- `-rsync`: Use rsync for `-copy-in-before` and `-copy-out-after` operations.
+This has the benefit of supporting differential transfers and better symbolic link support.
+Using this flag requires `rsync` be available.

 - `-qemu-bin-name NAME`: Use `NAME` instead of `qemu-system-x86_64` as the QEMU binary.